-Accounting: The profitable business with no cash Posted on February 14, 2020
+Accounting: Cash stress despite healthy profit Posted on February 14, 2020

 Digital credit agency, CreditorWatch has tipped 2020 to be a tough year for SME’s.
 All too often, smart and profitable businesses find themselves short of cash because of the debtors and creditors they rely on.
 It takes one payment default to set things off course.
 Prevention is always the best cure, and communication is key.

 It’s a debtor/creditor race.
 The money going out needs to be at pace with the money coming in.

 There are ways to refine this process, and it comes down to planning, systems and communication.